daniyalgohar/Genomic-features-of-FaB/Sequence analysis/README.md

 "Average nucleotide identity_pyANI.sh"

 ### Annotation
 Initially, we utilized the Eggnog pipeline to annotate the 51 isolates in our study.
-However, to ensure a homogeneous method of genome annotation, we subsequently employed DOE-JGI Microbial Genome Annotation Pipeline (MGAP) pipeline for annotating all of the genomes which is integrated in JGI/IMG.
+However, to ensure a homogeneous method of genome annotation, we subsequently employed DOE-JGI Microbial Genome Annotation Pipeline (MGAP) pipeline,which is integrated in JGI/IMG, for annotating all of the genomes.

 "download_eggnog_db.sh"